Minnesota State University, Mankato: 1921–1957: Teaching college, post-WWII expansion

-By 1921, the school had grown significantly to the point that it began to offer four-year bachelor's degrees.
-As a result, it was renamed the Mankato State Teachers College.
+By 1921, the school had grown to the point that it began to offer four-year bachelor's degrees.
+As a result, it was renamed "Mankato State Teachers College".
 The original Old Main building was destroyed in a fire in 1922 and a new building was completed on April 4, 1924.
-Enrollment then dipped during World War II and the college refocused its extension programs on providing education to members of the Works Progress Administration and Naval Corps.
+Enrollment dipped during World War II and the college refocused its extension programs on providing education to members of the Works Progress Administration and Naval Corps.

-During the post-World War II period, student enrollment expanded greatly.
-The original university buildings were then located in what was known as the Valley Campus.
-It was located geographically down the hill in lower Mankato.
-The size and footprint of the Valley Campus could not sustain the space needed to handle the growing student body.
+Clarence L. Crawford became college president in 1946.
+He held the position for 20 years, overseeing and promoting tremendous growth of the college from approximately 400 students at the time of his arrival to about 14,000 when he retired in 1966.
+During the postwar period, student enrollment expanded greatly.
+The original university buildings were then in what was known as the Valley Campus, down the hill in lower Mankato.
+The Valley Campus's size and footprint lacked the space needed to handle the growing student body.
 The Mankato Teachers College received 12 former Army barracks as a short-term solution.
-By the late 1950s work began on constructing an entirely new, modern campus atop the river valley bluff.
+By the late 1950s work began on an entirely new, modern campus atop the river valley bluff.
 This became the Highland Campus.
-A new experimental school called the Wilson School was built on the Highland Campus to research and apply new teaching methods for students in grades K-12.
-The intent of this school was to provide student teachers the opportunity to learn and experiment with new methods in a university environment.
+An experimental school, the Wilson School, was built on the Highland Campus to research and apply new teaching methods for students in grades K–12.
+The intention was to provide student teachers the opportunity to learn and experiment with new methods in a university environment.